jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

 * Once Durban is up, we'll ping the network for demand to determine other locations.

+Tasks:

+* Lance will speak to his team in Windhoek to find about what their interest is, how strong their community ties are, and if they have an extended network.

 Notes:

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Business Topics